 The S. aromaticum seeds were shade-dried for a week and powdered using a laboratory blender.
-Extraction was performed by 25g of the powdered seed was weighed in a digital balance and soaked in 100ml ethanol.
+Extraction was performed by 25gm of the powdered seed was weighed in a digital balance and soaked in 100ml ethanol.
 The conical flask with the solvent and the powered seed was covered with aluminum foil to prevent evaporation.
 The entire mixture was shaken at regular intervals to ensure thorough extraction.
 The stoppered container was allowed to stand for 24 hours at room temperature.
 After 24 hours the mixture was filtered and concentrated to obtain the desired extract. the extracts were transferred to weighing bottles to avoid contamination and used for further assays.

+In this you have not mentioned that from where you collected the seeds and have you done any botanical verification of seeds or plant which you taken for further evaluation.

 Phytochemical analysis :

 Phytochemical screening is a systematic process used to identify and analyze the bioactive compounds present in plants.
-The procedure typically involves a series of tests to detect the presence of various classes of phytochemicals, such as alkaloids, flavonoids, tannins, saponins, glycosides, and terpenoids.
+The procedure typically involves a series of tests to detect the presence of various classes of phytochemicals, such as Alkaloids, Flavonoids, Tannins, Saponins, Glycosides, and Terpenoids.
 The first step is often a preliminary examination, where the plant material is visually inspected for color changes or reactions indicative of specific compounds.
 Following this, specific tests are conducted for each class of phytochemical, utilizing reagents or solvents that react with or extract the target compounds.
 For example, Mayer’s and Dragendorff’s tests are commonly employed for alkaloids, while the ferric chloride test is used to detect the presence of phenolic compounds like flavonoids.

 Once the preliminary screening is complete, the identified phytochemicals can provide insights into the potential medicinal properties of the plant.
 Alkaloids, for instance, are known for their analgesic and anti-inflammatory effects, while flavonoids exhibit antioxidant properties.
 Tannins may contribute to the astringent qualities of certain plants, and saponins can have antimicrobial and expectorant properties.
-The results of phytochemical screening play a crucial role in guiding further research on the therapeutic applications of plants, contributing valuable information to the field of natural product pharmacology and drug discovery (Arshad M.S,2017)
+The results of phytochemical screening play a crucial role in guiding further research on the therapeutic applications of plants, contributing valuable information to the field of natural product pharmacology and drug discovery (Arshad M.S,2017).

 Phytochemical screening of moringa involves identifying and analyzing bioactive compounds present in the plant.
 Commonly found phytochemicals in moringa include flavonoids, alkaloids, saponins, tannins, and terpenoids.
 Various tests like the alkaloid Dragendorff’s, froth test for saponins, and ferric chloride test for flavonoids can be used to detect these compounds (Rohela et al., 2016).
+Why you suddenly discuss about moringa???